code-with-bellsoft/java-startup-voxxed-days/slides.md

 background: /Bg-1.png
 ---

-Luckily, three brave developers work at this startup:
+Luckily, two very brave developers work at this startup:

 The Defender

 The Explorer

-The Rebel

 ---
 class: text-center